Jaguar XJ: XJ Coupé

 All coupés came with a vinyl roof as standard.
 Since the coupé lacked B-pillars, the roof flexed enough that the paint used by Jaguar at the time would develop cracks.
 More modern paints do not suffer such problems, so when coupés are repainted it is advisable to remove the vinyl.
 Today many XJ-Cs thus no longer have their vinyl roof, which also minimises the threat of roof rust.
 Some owners also modified their XJ-C by changing to Series III bumpers.
 This lifted the front indicators from under the bumper and provided built in rear fog lights.
 A small number of Daimler versions of the XJ-C were made.
-One prototype of the Daimler Vanden Plas XJ-C was also made, however this version never went into production.
+One prototype of the Daimler Vanden Plas XJ-C was also made; however, this version never went into production.

+The XJC was also raced, although the results were less than satisfying - memories of the failed effort made British Leyland decline to provide factory backing for the TWR-prepared XJS five years later.
+The XJ12C racing car was developed for the European Touring Car Championship by Ralph Broad of Broadspeed.
+With Derek Bell at the wheel, it briefly led its debut race, the RAC Tourist Trophy at Silverstone in September 1976, but failed to finish.
+This became the modus operandi for the XJC racing effort: Overweight and unreliable, the best result was a second place at Nürburgring in 1977 and British Leyland cancelled the program before completing the season.